lizhangzhan/lizhangzhan.github.com/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>
-lizhangzhan(立章), earned master's degree in compute sicence and technology from BeiHang University in May 12, 2011, more than six years working experiences in software development and machine learning
+lizhangzhan(立章),  got master's degree in compute sicence and technology from BeiHang University in March 12, 2011, more than six years working experiences in software development and machine learning
 </p>